5 Years Ago Nobody Took Their Bank Seriously. Today This Fintech Attracts 10,000 Customers a Day

 Together with his boyhood friend Valentin Stalf, they went on a mission to “Spotify” banking and challenge the low quality of digital banking products.

-Note: this post has been updated, to reflect the N26's hypergrowth, plans towards US market, new funding record and international expansion.
+Note: this post has been updated, to reflect the N26's hypergrowth, N26 products - business account, N26 Black, N26 Mastercard, US launch, new funding record and international expansion.

 It turned out that their “no physical retail branches” strategy is possible.
 It also turned out that customers are eager to trust the app-bank with a suite of mobile banking services designed for smartphones.
 And investors are eager to bet their money on the N26’s strategy and team.

-N26 has first raised $160 million in 2018 (a record for a fintech company in Europe at that time).
+N26 has first raised $160 million in 2018 (see N26 in Crunchbase), a record for a fintech company in Europe at that time.
 In March 2019, investors poured a fresh $300 million in a Series D funding round led by Insight Ventures, valuing N26 at $2.7 billion.
+Today the company is valued at $3.5 billion.

 ‘N26 is a clear frontrunner in mobile banking’ said Solmaz Altin, Chief Digital Officer of the Allianz Group.

 First neglected, today N26 is the role model for the best user experience in mobile banking in Europe.
-The Berlin-based fintech built a beautifully designed app-bank, has its own banking infrastructure, a full banking licence, and over 2.3 million customers scattered across 24 markets.
+The Berlin-based fintech is considered as one of the best online only banks.
+The company built a beautifully designed app-bank, has its own banking infrastructure, a full banking licence, and over 3.5 million customers scattered across 26 markets.
 And it's not stopping there.

 By the end of 2020, the German company wants to reach around 5 million customers and expand beyond Europe.
 It has announced plans to expand in Latin America, with Brazil as the first market.

-The US market entry is on this year’s road map.
-So we've invited Nicolas Kopp, US CEO at N26 to our Disruption Forum in NYC to discuss company's plans and ambitions towards US banking industry.
+In June 2019 N26 has launched in the US market to compete with the banks in US.
+Few months prior to the launch, Nicolas Kopp, US CEO at N26 were our speaker at Disruption Forum in NYC to discuss company's plans and ambitions towards US banking industry.

 N26 is also backed by the world’s renowned investors like Allianz X and Tencent Holdings as well as one of Silicon Valley’s best-known investors Peter Thiel, or the Chinese billionaire and telecoms magnate Li Ka-shing.